 The easiest way to do this?
 Develop an open culture with good communication channels based on open dialogue and active listening.
 This can be facilitated in your team by ensuring there are communication tools in place to facilitate conversation.
 The absence of an office location has meant that team members have regularly felt disconnected over the past year.
 Isolation is a familiar feeling to many marginalised individuals.
 By supplying an informal “water cooler” channel for chat, or arranging regular social activities, you can guarantee you are keeping all team members connected.
 Creating an environment where communication is encouraged and providing an inclusive, safer work setting.

-Culture isn’t just about aligning your company’s core values with the workforce; a strong culture should also encourage communication and engagement between workers in a way which transcends work goals and objectives.
+Culture isn’t just about aligning your company’s core values with the workforce; a strong culture should also encourage communication and engagement between workers in a way that transcends work goals and objectives.
 Engagement cultivates a sense of belonging which in turn can help with opening up or having difficult conversations when necessary.

 Leaders should lead by example